NathanDownes01/Music-Streamer/README.md

 <br><br>
 Run the java code using main class ServerCore on the server
 <br><br>
+change line 27 in client outgoing to the server ip address (ipv4 if on local network, public ip if port forwarded)
+<br><br>
 Run the java code using main class ClientGui on the Client